richmedina/vot-dev/README.md

   * Not allowed: `S01_interview.wav` and `S1_intvw.TextGrid` nor `Mary-audio.wav` and `Mary-transcription.TextGrid`

 While capitalization will be irrelevant in matching wav and TextGrid files, spelling, punctuation, and spacing will be essential.

+*It is recommended that new users first try the single-pair processing on a couple of data to identify the desired parameters for your corpus, before proceeding to process the entire corpus.
+Depending on the corpus size, the program may take a long time to process all of the data.
+Single-pair processing will take less time, allowing the user to make re-adjustments to the parameters quickly, in order to find the desired settings.*

 #### Arguments